pratyakshm/WinRice/README.md

 &nbsp;

-## How to run
+## How To Run
 1. Download **Start.bat** and **Win10.ps1** from the latest [release](https://github.com/PratyakshM/Win10-Script/releases).
-2. Move both the files you downloaded to C: drive.
+2. Move both the files you downloaded to C: drive and double-click on Start.bat while making sure you give it the administrator privilege.

-3. Double-click on Start.bat.
-4. Sit back and wait until the script prompts you to restart your PC.
+&nbsp;

+## Wiki
+[Click here](https://github.com/PratyakshM/CleanWin/wiki/Wiki) to visit the Wiki (contains detailed documentation).

 &nbsp;